 (2) Any such arrangement shall provide for an agreed amount by way of payment at commercial rates for the use of the services or facilities.

-[Section 69 amended by No. 10 of 1990 s.
+[Section 69 amended: No. 10 of 1990 s.
 6 and 29.]

 70. Superannuation

 (1) Gold Corporation may grant, or make provision for the grant of, pensions, gratuities and retirement benefits to its employees and the employees of the Mint and GoldCorp and, for that purpose may establish, manage and control, or enter into an arrangement with any company for the establishment, management and control by such company either alone or jointly with Gold Corporation of, any fund or scheme for the provision of such pensions, gratuities and benefits.